-To select the virtualization server where the new virtual machine will be created deployed immediately after you click OK.
-Recovery will be performed by that agent.
-It will take a license.
+To select the virtualization server where the new virtual machine will be created

 - 1. Choose the Create a new virtual machine on the server option. - 2.
 In the left part of the window, select the virtualization server.
 Use the right part of the window to review details on the selected server.